 It’s never fun to think about what could go wrong on a trip.
 A good plan can ensure that emergencies that may come up – medical trouble, stolen items, damage to your belongings, etc. – are easier to handle, and at little to no extra expense to you.

 I highly recommend checking out World Nomads before you travel.
-World Nomads travel insurance has been designed by travelers for travelers, to cover trip essentials and are very reasonable.
+World Nomads travel insurance has been designed by travelers for travelers, to cover trip essentials and is very reasonable.